AliceTheHive/NodeRedDoSDetection/README.md

 ### NodeRedDoS
 Contains all the JSON-Representation of Node-Red DoS Attacks used.
-Will contain also programs to measure the impact of this attacks on a Wamp Server (Version 2.5, default configuration).
+Will contain also programs to measure the impact of this attacks on a [Wamp Server](http://www.wampserver.com/en/) (Version 2.5, default configuration).
-To run this attacks install NodeRed on your machine and import the JSON-File from clipboard.
+To run this attacks install [Node-RED](http://nodered.org/) on your machine and import the JSON-File from clipboard.
 They will normaly attack an apache running on localhost:80.

 ### Archive